Am0rphous/Awesome/Artificial Intelligence/README.md

 - [Gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This is a replication project for the typescript version of xtekky/gpt4free
 - [Gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [Llama.cpp](https://github.com/ggerganov/llama.cpp) - Port of Facebook's LLaMA model in C/C++
+- [Llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
+Powered by Llama 2.
+100% private, with no data leaving your device.
 - [Llama_index](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 - [Micro-gpt](https://github.com/muellerberndt/micro-gpt) - A minimal generic autonomous agent based on GPT3.5/4.
 Can analyze stock prices, perform network security tests, create art, and order pizza.
 - [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) - MiniGPT-4: Enhancing Vision-language Understanding with Advanced Large Language Models